All products featured are independently selected by our editors. If you buy from a link, we may earn a commission.

 Handmade Italian shoes don’t get much better than those that come out of the Santoni workshop.
 Founded by Andrea Santoni in 1975, the business is still family-run to this day, guaranteeing the same handcrafted expertise it made its name for.

-While the brand makes excellent examples of all the timeless styles, it’s perhaps best known for its double-buckles, especially in loafer form.
-More recently it has really pushed the design envelope when it comes to sneakers and hybrids so if your personal style can be defined as ‘classic with a twist’, you’ll find plenty to get excited about.
+While the brand makes excellent examples of all the timeless styles, it’s perhaps best known for its double buckles, especially in loafer form.
+More recently it has pushed the design envelope when it comes to sneakers and hybrids so if your style can be defined as ‘classic with a twist’, you’ll find plenty to get excited about.

 Salvatore Ferragamo